Global Clarity Certification

 The problem with existing standards

 CEFR, IELTS, and TOEIC measure linguistic competence — grammar, vocabulary, pronunciation.
-What they cannot measure is whether the person on the other end of the conversation understood.
+A generative model can now pass all three in seconds.
+What none of them measure is whether the person on the other end of the conversation actually understood.

 What existing tests measure

 Existing language certifications assess a communicator's ability to produce grammatically correct language, deploy appropriate vocabulary, and demonstrate phonological competence.
-These are necessary conditions for communication — but they are not sufficient ones.
+These are necessary conditions for communication.
+In an era when AI can generate flawless prose on demand, they are no longer sufficient ones.

-"A candidate can score B1 on CEFR and still leave every customer more confused than when they called."
+"A candidate can score B2 on CEFR — or prompt a model to — and still leave every customer more confused than when they called."

 What GCC measures instead

 The Global Clarity Certification shifts the evaluative lens from producer to receiver.
-The question is not "did they say it correctly?" but "did the other person understand?" — verified through a structured receiver panel, assessor rubric, and real-world outcome data, combined into a single validated composite: the Global Clarity Score.
+The question is not "did they say it correctly?" but "did the other person understand?" — verified through a structured receiver panel, a trained assessor rubric, and real-world outcome data, combined into a single validated composite: the GCC score.

 "Clarity is not a property of speech.
 It is a property of the gap between what was said and what was understood."

-The Global Clarity Score (GCS) is a validated 0–100 composite drawn from three pillars, each assessed by a combination of trained receivers, expert assessors, and real-world outcome data.
+The GCC score is a validated 0–100 composite drawn from three pillars, each assessed by a combination of trained receivers and expert assessors scoring 15 dimensions in total.
 Pillar weights adjust by role context — a call centre agent and a software developer are not assessed identically.

 01